Kolsh, Kukës: Info

-The municipal unit borders Fierza Lake to the East and to the North, Malzi to the west and Surroj to the south.
-This municipal unit has 481 families and a total population of 2,340 inhabitants.
+The municipal unit borders Fierza Reservoir to the East and to the North, Malzi to the west and Surroj to the south.
 Common family names in the Kolsh area include: Kurpalaj, Lleshi, Gjocera, Toda, Visha, Çika, Doci, Paci.

-This zone is rich with water sources, mountains, fields, and resources of mineral materials, like chrome, iron or nickel.
+This zone is rich in water sources, mountains, fields and resources of mineral materials, such as chrome, iron or nickel.

 Agriculture is one of the most important occupations.
-The other benefits come from emigrants in EU.
+The other advantages come from emigrants in the EU.